TheOnlyMrCat/33/README.md

-#  Ska
+#  33

-Ska is an esolang created to use letter characters instead of the strange symbols other esolangs use.
+33 is an esolang created to use letter characters instead of the strange symbols other esolangs use.
 Yes, there are some symbols, such as [] for loops, {} for functions, and "" and '' for strings, but they're more standard than the stuff some other esolangs use.
+There are 33 distinct letter commands in the language.

 ## Installation
-Get the latest release from the [releases page](https://github.com/TheOnlyMrCat/ska/releases) of this repository.
+Get the latest release from the [releases page](https://github.com/TheOnlyMrCat/33/releases) of this repository.
 Put it on your $PATH if need be.

 ## Running a program